 - Dull Surprise: The Doctor's slack-jawed blank expression as the Master supposedly burns alive.

-- Fanservice: This episode is pretty much the apotheosis of John Nathan-Turner's "something for the dads" policy.
-Although the costumes of some of the male characters are more revealing than usual, making it more equal opportunity.
+- Fanservice: This episode is pretty much the apotheosis of John Nathan-Turner's "something for the dads" policy with Peri's infamous bikini scenes.
+Although it certainly gives "something for the mums" - Turlough in speedos and a soaked shirt, anyone?

 - Ham-to-Ham Combat: This adventure features a particularly hammy Peter Davison taking on an even hammier Anthony Ainley.
 And it is glorious.